 Recruiters frequently use social media to learn more about current candidates.
-But few are taking advantage of these platforms to their full potential for recruitment and hiring social media virtual assistants..
+But few are taking advantage of these platforms to their full potential for recruitment and hiring social media virtual assistants.
 Many hiring teams are just beginning to realize how solid social hiring can be.
+There has been extensive use of recruitment tracking.
 So there’s plenty of space for development in social media recruiting.

 Social recruitment is the practice of attracting candidates via social media platforms like LinkedIn, Facebook, and Twitter or other websites such as online forums, job boards, and blogs.

 Social media recruiting, social hiring, and social recruitment describe social recruiting.

 While most organizations have utilized social recruiting to supplement more traditional recruiting approaches thus far, this may change as social recruiting becomes more prominent.
 According to one research, nearly three-quarters of workers aged 18 to 34 discovered their most recent employment using social media.

 Social Media Recruitment: Quick Facts